pianodaemon/parkinglot/DOS/prices/README.md

 ### Update price from a list

-PUT: This command updates an existing price within a price list.
+This command updates an existing price within a price list.

 ```sh